scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 Dear Committee Members of ISO/TC 301 Energy Management and Energy Savings and ISO/IEC JTC 1/SC 6 Telecommunications and Information Exchange Between Systems,

 I hope this email finds you well.
-My name is José Soares Sobrinho, and I am writing to you regarding a proposal that I believe could significantly enhance the OSI reference model and address critical considerations in today's networking landscape.
+My name is José Soares Sobrinho, and I am writing to you regarding a proposal that I believe could significantly enhance the OSI reference model and address critical considerations in today’s networking landscape.
 I am a student and researcher passionate about the field of computer networks, and I would like to present an idea for your consideration.

 The OSI reference model has been a foundational framework in the world of computer networking, providing a structured approach to understanding and designing network protocols and devices.
 However, as our networks evolve and become increasingly complex, there are certain aspects that the model does not adequately address.
 Specifically, I am referring to the critical factors of power and cooling.

 Cooling and power are two fundamental components for the operation of computer networks.
 Effective cooling is essential to maintain network equipment within safe temperature ranges, while stable power supply is necessary to ensure uninterrupted operation.
 Unfortunately, these crucial aspects are not explicitly integrated into the OSI reference model, potentially leading to a range of issues such as equipment failures, service interruptions, increased energy costs, and negative environmental impacts.

-In light of this, I propose the inclusion of a new layer, termed the "Power and Cooling Layer," as the 8th layer within the OSI reference model.
+In light of this, I propose the inclusion of a new layer, termed the “Power and Cooling Layer,” as the 8th layer within the OSI reference model.
 This layer would address the considerations related to power supply, energy efficiency, and cooling mechanisms.
 Just as the other layers in the OSI model provide specific functionalities and services, this new layer would focus on ensuring that network protocols and devices are designed to effectively manage power consumption, cooling requirements, and energy efficiency.

 The integration of the Power and Cooling Layer would offer several benefits to the networking ecosystem, including:

-1. Improved Network Reliability: By explicitly considering power and cooling aspects, the network's overall reliability can be enhanced, reducing the risk of equipment failures due to overheating and power shortages.
+Improved Network Reliability: By explicitly considering power and cooling aspects, the network’s overall reliability can be enhanced, reducing the risk of equipment failures due to overheating and power shortages.

-2. Enhanced Network Performance: Proper management of power consumption and cooling can lead to optimized performance and reduced instances of service disruptions.
+Enhanced Network Performance: Proper management of power consumption and cooling can lead to optimized performance and reduced instances of service disruptions.

-3. Better Energy Efficiency: The Power and Cooling Layer would promote energy-efficient designs, contributing to reduced energy consumption and associated costs.
+Better Energy Efficiency: The Power and Cooling Layer would promote energy-efficient designs, contributing to reduced energy consumption and associated costs.

-4. Reduced Environmental Impact: By optimizing power usage and cooling mechanisms, the environmental impact of network operations can be minimized.
+Reduced Environmental Impact: By optimizing power usage and cooling mechanisms, the environmental impact of network operations can be minimized.

 I kindly request your consideration in discussing the inclusion of the Power and Cooling Layer in the OSI reference model within your esteemed committees.
 This addition could align the model with the evolving needs of modern networks and ensure that power and cooling aspects are given due importance.
 Moreover, I believe that the inclusion of this layer would enhance the overall sustainability and effectiveness of computer networks.